algorithmiaio/dev-center/_posts/algorithm-development/guides/2016-06-06-data-connector-guides.md

 ---
 layout: article_page
-title:  "Guide to Data Connectors"
+title:  "Data Portal Guides"
-excerpt: "How to get your data in and out of the Data API"
+excerpt: "Here you'll find guides to hosting your data on Algorithmia or you can create a connection to your hosted files on Dropbox or S3."
-date:   2016-05-26 11:46:03
+date:   2016-06-06 11:46:03
 categories: algorithm-development
 tags: [data-connectors-overview]
 show_related: false